Extravagancy in tech

 Implications on our evolution

-When we are moving more and more to this science-fiction picture of the future, we need to start thinking more about topics such as transhumanism and how we are going to live with machines that’ll outsmart us.
-Understandably, topics associated with transhumanism, like singularity, AI, nanotechnologies, cybernetics, and much more, are challenging to discuss first of all on a technological level and but also on a moral and ethical level.
-It is also hard to say that will we even ever see the rise of these kinds of technologies.
+When we are moving more and more to this science-fiction picture of the future, we need to start thinking more about topics such as transhumanism and how we are going to live with machines that'll outsmart us.
+Understandably, topics associated with transhumanism, like the singularity, AI, nanotechnologies, cybernetics, and much more, are challenging to discuss first of all on a technological level and but also on a moral and ethical level.
+But, on the other hand, it is also hard to say that will we even ever see the rise of these kinds of technologies.
 It could be that our civilization can see that these inventions are possible, but we cannot implement these.
 It could also be that technological evolution has also started to get so rapid that we will see the big turn of events in these topics in the near future.
 Overall technological evolution grows exponentially, so the time between significant inventions gets shorter and shorter.
-So, for now, we can only speculate on how things might turn out.
+So, we can only speculate on how things might turn out for now.

-Back in the olden days, when I wasn’t even born, computers tended to be understandably very limited in terms of resources.
-Computing has evolved tremendously since allowing us to use these kinds of larger-than-life solutions in environments where they wouldn’t necessarily be needed.
-Now, has the quality of systems or programs evolved directly proportional to the increase of computing power?
+Back in the olden days, when I wasn't even born, computers tended to be understandably very limited in terms of resources.
+Computing has evolved tremendously since allowing us to use these kinds of larger-than-life solutions in environments where they wouldn't necessarily be needed.
+Has the quality of systems or programs evolved directly proportional to the increase of computing power?
 Definitely not.
 The fact that these kinds of powers are available to us everywhere has possibly increased the number of innovations since more people can start thinking possible uses for these machines that are all around us and because they are in contact with them regularly.
-Although you could think that since more people are in contact with these kinds of machines daily that it would equal to more interest in programming etc. as general.
-This doesn’t seem to be the case.
+Although you could think that since more people are in contact with these kinds of machines daily, it would equal more interest in programming, etc. This doesn't seem to be the case.

 Where I'm getting with this is the fact that the quality tends to be going down when we go towards the future; how could this be tackled?
 Clearly, this kind of wild west design in these kinds of crucial systems can't continue.